Prempk29/python_message_generate/README.md

 Step 3: open the Terminal<br>
 Step 4: type "pip install pyautogui" in the Terminal<br>
 Step 5: Now run the code <br>
-Step 6: open were you wanna send and press enter button.
+Step 6: open were you wanna send and press enter button.<br>
+open the  specified
+chat beforly where you wanted to send the messages.....